 Bad features and products are due to not listening to your customers.
 You need to really consider what is the problem you are trying to solve and for whom and you have to build a community.
 According to James Gill from GoSquared too often businesses are too quick in building an app or website.
 He recommends building your community first.
-Erel summed it up nicely “fall in love with the problem, no the solution.”
+Erel summed it up nicely “fall in love with the problem, not the solution.”
 In other words don’t become attached to your product or service.
 Adapt your model to better address your customer’s problem and build a loyal following.

 Sylvana Caloni is a Leadership Consultant, Executive Coach, Team Facilitator, Author and Speaker.
 She was formerly an Executive Vice President at Bankers Trust Financial Group, President of Women in Banking & Finance (WIBF) and has been partnering with leaders, aspiring leaders and business owners since she set up her own consultancy SC Executive Coaching in 2004.

-If you are curious attend a complimentary Peer Advisory Board Taster facilitated by Sylvana Caloni.
+If you are curious attend a complimentary Peer Advisory Circle Taster facilitated by Sylvana Caloni.
 Register here or call me on 07952 068133 to discuss if this would be a good fit for you.